amnanoc/amnanoc/README.md

 I'm a Full Stack Developer with 1 year of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.

 Currently, I'm also studying ICT at Kungliga Tekniska Högskolan in Stockholm and I am expected to graduate in 2024.
+As a part of a full-time project course I am working on developing a card game <a href="https://github.com/adamcq/DucksNHunters" /a>
 <br />
 I'm currently based in Stockholm, Sweden.

 <br />
 I love learning new techs and using new tools.
 My favorite framework to work in is React!